MohamedBassem/pixyll/_drafts/2018-10-28-raafat-elhagan.md

 ## Grade

 What we ended up with was actually a fun game to play.
-During the evaluation, we played against our TA (teacher assistant), he enjoyed the game.
 We got the full grade with a bonus that overflowed and filled our lost quiz grades.
 SUCCESS.

 ## Not so happy ending